From Patient to Provider

 “What motivated me is how practical and meaningful the knowledge is — not just for a career, but for everyday life,” he said.
 “It allows me to better understand how to prevent injuries and help the people around me recover, stay active, and live without pain.”

-CWI’s Physical Therapy Assistant program combines classroom learning with hands-on clinical experience, helping students build skills in rehabilitation techniques, patient care, anatomy, and mobility training.
+CWI’s Physical Therapist Assistant program combines classroom learning with hands-on clinical experience, helping students build skills in rehabilitation techniques, patient care, anatomy, and mobility training.
 For Davis, those clinical experiences were where the work became real.

 Through placements, including time at the Veterans Affairs Health Care facility in Boise, he worked directly with patients recovering from surgery, injury, and other medical conditions.